 Sometimes overwhelming to navigate, healthcare facilities should be as easy to navigate as possible.
 Designing a hospital to be inviting and cosy can positively affect and reduce the amount of time spent by patients recovering.
 The use of colour in healthcare facilities is often used to guide the user but it is also proven to have a positive impact on a patient’s recovery.

-Hospitals treat a wide range of illnesses and it is necessary for all areas of a hospital to contribute to the risk of spreading infection.
+Hospitals treat a wide range of illnesses and it is necessary for all areas of a hospital to not contribute to the risk of spreading infection.
 As healthcare providers are accountable for the indoor environment where patients are treated, proper sanitisation can help decrease healthcare-associated infections.
 Effective hygiene and cleaning in hospitals can reduce the five to thirty per cent of patients that contract, on average, at least one infection during their stay in a healthcare facility.

 Not all building materials can withstand the stringent cleaning methods needed in a hospital, making it so important to select a product that can not only withstand most types of cleaning, but that also don’t contribute to the spread of microorganisms.